Animals: The Ultimate Guide To The Animal Kingdom

 Insects

-Insects are quite possibly the most successful animal groups ever to have existed.
-They’ve been around for 400 million years, appearing in the Devonian Period.
-(By comparison, modern humans only appeared a measly 200 thousand years ago.)
+Insects are quite possibly the most successful group of animals ever to have existed.
+They’ve been around for 400 million years, first appearing in the Devonian Period.
+(By comparison, modern humans only appeared 200 thousand years ago.)

 Over one million insect species have been identified – that’s more than half of all known animals.
 It is estimated that there may be as many as 10 million extant (living) species in total – so there are plenty more insects waiting to be discovered!

 All insects share the same basic body plan.
 An insect’s body is divided into three parts: the head, thorax and abdomen.
-Their six legs are attached to the thorax, and the two antennae are attached to the head.
+An insect's six legs are attached to the thorax, and its two antennae are attached to the head.

 Crustaceans

-Most people know that crabs are crustaceans, but the group contains many other types of animal, including lobsters, shrimps and water fleas.
-Most crustaceans live in the sea, but some, such as wood lice, are adapted to living on land.
+Most people know that crabs are crustaceans, but the group contains many other types of animals, including lobsters, shrimps, krill and water fleas.
+Most crustaceans live in the sea, but some, such as woodlice, are adapted to living on land.

 A crustacean’s body is protected by a hard exoskeleton.
 Many crustaceans have a carapace (hard shell), which is part of the exoskeleton.
 The crustacean has to shed the exoskeleton in order to grow.